remykarem/remykarem.github.io/books/src/kotlin-book/src/classes_and_objects/interface.md

 # Interface

-Note that interfaces can declare functions *and/or properties*.
+Note that in Kotlin, interfaces can declare functions *and/or properties*.
+Here is an example with a property:

 ```kotlin
 interface Hello {